S1D1T1/metaDataBot/README.md

 metaDataBot looks for EXIF data in the image, which is usually (but not always? what are the criteria) stripped by Discord.
 EXIF is preferred because it is valid JSON.
 If no exif found, it looks for TIFF dictionary.
 Data from EXIF has the prompt field labeled as "c", and the negative prompt as "uc".
 Those are relabeled as "prompt" and "negative_prompt".
 All other fields are passed straight through.

-metadata is posted as an attached text file
+Metadata is posted as an attached text file

 <img width="683" alt="Screenshot 2024-03-17 at 1 37 59 PM" src="https://github.com/S1D1T1/metaDataBot/assets/156350598/2b8ff4f1-3a44-4c1e-9ec5-45800e67dc75">

-### Building
+### Build & Run
-You can build the bot in xcode from this source, but it won't be able to log in to discord - the confidential token has been removed.
-There can be only one.
+This source compiles the Discord bot executable.
+For the bot to actually log in to Discord, you need a confidential token obtained from the [Discord Developer Portal](https://discord.com/developers/applications).
+After acquiring the token, enter it into the file, `runbot.sh`.
+Ensure both `runbot.sh` and the discordbot executable are in the same folder.
+To run the bot, navigate to this folder in the terminal and execute `sh ./runbot.sh`

 ### Acknowledments
 The awesome community on the [Draw Things discord.](https://discord.gg/Zx9VXSqQUK)
 Built on [Defxult/Discord Bot](https://github.com/Defxult/Discord.swift)